FranklyRocks/blog/source/_posts/Machine-Learning-in-Autoscaling.md

     object-fit: cover;"/>

 Machine learning autoscaling is one of the most undervalued technologies in the software engineering field.
-While traditional autoscaling systems rely on pre-defined rules and thresholds, machine learning systems use machine learning algorithms to dynamically adapt to changing workloads.
+While traditional autoscaling systems rely on pre-defined rules and thresholds, machine learning systems use algorithms to dynamically adapt to changing workloads.

 # Benefits
 The benefits of machine learning autoscaling compared to traditional methods are numerous.